 Dear Mr/Mrs.___,

 I’m writing to express my interest in being part of the Honours Health Science Program at your institution as a way for me to start my future career in healthcare.
 In line with this, I believe that Marianopolis College provides one of the best teaching methods as it provides more in-depth information about science, gives various hands-on experience through lab time which allows many students to explore their interest in the program.
-Marianopolis College is also known by many students around the world as it provides an approach where many young students get to prepare for a bigger chance of getting accepted to many other prestigious universities.
 Besides providing students with an excellent pre-secondary course, I believe that Marianopolis College is a great way for many students to improve their language of both English and French verbally.
 I am currently at DELF B1 and would like to improve my skills on communicating with people around me and be fluent in the language.

 I will be graduating highschool in June of 2023 from Tunas Muda School, Indonesia.
 My intended major would be Nursing as I have always been interested in studying medicine and in helping others.
-For a long time, I have always been passionate about making a difference in the lives of others and I believe that nursing is a great way to accomplish and successfully fulfil my passion.
 My passion for medicine and patient care has been with me since 2nd grade where I saw my aunt working as a nurse in Los Angeles and my Grandfather who was a Dentist practising in Jakarta, Indonesia.
 My passion for medicine also grew during the coronavirus pandemic that inspired me even more for this specific profession.

 Because of my interest in medicine, I joined the IBDP programme of Biology in higher level (HL).
 Not only did joining a higher level in biology made me gain more knowledge related to the world around us, this has also helped me with my critical thinking skills through which I get from various research and lab reports I did in a span of both middle school and highschool.
-I also believe that the classes made me become a more responsible student as I got to improve my time-management skills through the submission and requirements needed for the class.

 During the summer of my sophomore year of high school, I joined a one-week online workshop series in various topics of life sciences which talks about various topics related to science and requires all students to work together collaboratively to make a solution for a certain problem given.
 Because of the constant group work, this has helped me with my communication skill as both ideas from each student have to be used in the final product.
 I also believe that I developed my self-management skills as I got to maintain both my time in terms of submitting the required assignments on time while also piling up with other required responsibilities from school.